 There are no data regarding the effectiveness of a prophylactic use of AED in patients with CVST.
-Whereas some authors recommend prophylactic treatment [24] because of the high incidence of seizures (and series of seizures or even status epilepticus) and their possible detrimental effects on the metabolic situation during the acute phase of the disease, others restrict the use of anticonvulsants to patients with seizures [25].
-A recently published study identified focal sensory deficits and the presence of focal oedema or ischaemic/haemorrhagic infarcts on admission CCT/MRI as significant predictors of early symptomatic seizures [26].
-Although data are insufficient to give recommendations, these findings suggest that prophylactic treatment with AED may be a therapeutic option for those patients, whereas it is not warranted when there are no focal neurological deficits and no focal parenchymal lesions on brain scan (e.g. patients with IIH).
+Whereas some authors recommend prophylactic treatment [27] because of the high incidence of seizures (and series of seizures or even status epilepticus) and their possible detrimental effects on the metabolic situation during the acute phase of the disease, others restrict the use of anticonvulsants to patients with seizures [28].
+One study identified focal sensory deficits and the presence of focal oedema or ischaemic/haemorrhagic infarcts on admission CCT/MRI as significant predictors of early symptomatic seizures [29].
+Another study [30] identified cortical vein thrombosis, ICH and focal motor deficits as independent predictors for early epileptic seizures (class IV evidence).
+Patients with supratentorial lesions and presenting seizures had the highest risk for recurrent seizures in the ISCVT which was significantly decreased by AED use [31] (class III evidence).

+Although data are insufficient to give recommendations, these findings suggest that prophylactic treatment with AED may be a therapeutic option for those patients whereas it is not warranted when there are no focal neurological deficits and no supratentorial lesions on brain scan (e.g. patients with IIH).
 If no antiepileptic treatment has been performed before the first seizure occurs, effective concentrations of AEDs should be achieved rapidly because series of seizures frequently occur in patients with CVST.

-The risk of residual epilepsy after CVST is low compared with the high rate of patients with early seizures.
-Reported incidences range from 5% to 10.6% [5, 26, 27].
-In the Portuguese series [26], all late seizures occurred within the first year.
-A haemorrhagic lesion in the acute brain scan was the strongest predictor of postacute seizures.
+The risk of residual epilepsy after CVST is low compared to the high rate of patients with early seizures.
+Reported incidences range from 5% to 10.6% [5,29,32].
+In the Portuguese series [29], all late seizures occurred within the first year.
+A haemorrhagic lesion in the acute brain scan was the strongest predictor of post-acute seizures.
 In all series together, late seizures were more common in patients with early symptomatic seizures than in those patients with none.
-Thus, prolonged treatment with AED for 1 year may be reasonable for patients with early seizures and haemorrhagic lesions on admission brain scan, whereas in patients without these risk factors AED therapy may be tapered off gradually after the acute stage.
+Thus, prolonged treatment with AED for 1 year may be reasonable for patients with early seizures and haemorrhagic lesions on admission brain scan, whereas in patients without these risk factors, AED therapy may be tapered off gradually after the acute stage.

-Prophylactic antiepileptic therapy may be an therapeutic option in patients with focal neurological deficits and focal parenchymal lesions on admission CT/MRI.
+Prophylactic antiepileptic therapy may be a therapeutic option in patients with focal neurological deficits and supratentorial lesions on admission CT/MRI (good practice point).
 The optimal duration of treatment for patients with seizures is unclear.